 Jamie Edmonson is a member of the Bankruptcy + Reorganizations Practice Group.
 She is resident in the firm’s Wilmington, Delaware office.
+She also spends significant time in the firm’s Los Angeles office.
 Jamie has more than two decades of experience representing public and non-public debtor corporations, secured and unsecured creditors, official committees, trustees and asset purchasers in bankruptcy and restructuring matters.
 Her practice is focused on guiding clients through commercial bankruptcy cases, restructurings, creditors' rights issues, insolvencies, and liquidations, in which she represents a wide range of clients, including debtors, creditor and equity statutory committees, lenders, asset purchasers, landlords, and lessees.
 In addition to her bankruptcy work, Jamie’s versatile skill set also includes finance, real estate, energy and corporate law.

-• representation of numerous counter-parties to contracts in The Weinstein Company bankruptcy case;
+• representation of numerous high profile counter-parties to contracts in The Weinstein Company bankruptcy case;

 • representation of the Official Ad Hoc Committee of Unit-holders in the Woodbridge Group of Companies, LLC Chapter 11 case;